 "Sit between me and Sasuke, all right?" he asked, on the verge of hyperventilating from excitement.
 "That way I won't have to sit by him."

-Immediately, the entire female population of the class was on its feet, glaring heatedly down at him.
-Sakura wordlessly sat down, watching as Naruto gulped in fear.
-Girls sure could be scary sometimes.
-As soon as he was certain that the fiery-tempered kunoichis wouldn't actually hurt him (yet), he leaped onto the desk and frowned at Sasuke in an attempt to stare him down.
-What's so great about Sasuke anyway?
-He asked himself as Sasuke glared back, and sparks of rivalry flew between them.
+He should have been vaporized on the spot from the way the female population of the class glared at him.
+Sakura wordlessly sat down, watching as Naruto sank lower in his seat in fear.
+As soon as he was certain that the kunoichis wouldn't actually hurt him (yet), his expression changed to irritation and he leaped onto the desk, frowning at Sasuke in an attempt to stare him down.
+Sasuke only glared back,daring him to start a fight he would lose.

 Sakura jumped upright.
-There was no erasing this memory from her mind.
+There was no erasing this memory.
 That nameless boy behind Naruto would knock him forward, and…she shuddered.
-One way or the other, she had to save both her future teammates the trauma.
+She had to save both her future teammates the trauma.
 Neither of their first kisses would be stolen today.

 "Naruto, no!" she shrieked, her hands thrusting forward and knocking poor Naruto forcefully off of the desk.
 The blonde boy's face unfortunately hit the wall, and he slid slowly down it, moaning.
 Sakura, halfway on top of the desk, stiffened.
 Turning her head ever so slightly to the left, she caught Sasuke's incredulous eye, and almost groaned out loud.
-He may as well have had a thought bubble above his head with the word "fangirl" in it.
-No matter what, she was going to have to live with the label.
+He may as well have had a bubble above his head with the word "fangirl" in it.
 Great.

 Sakura wandered out of the classroom, and sat dazedly onto the concrete bench just outside the academy building.
 My, this spot had memories.
-It was almost like remembering a past life—and in a way, it was.
+She was remembering an actual past life.
 She knew things that no one else in this time period knew.